200ug/golfed.xyz/content/posts/dynamic-banners.md

 }
 ```

-Afterwards I've migrated my site to Github Pages, which meant that instead of having an always-on daemon running in the background I had to utilize Github Actions to run the binary in "portable mode" once a day:
+Since then I've migrated my site to Github Pages, which meant that instead of having an always-on daemon running in the background I had to utilize Github Actions to run the binary in "portable mode" once a day to refresh the banner:

 ```yaml
 name: Generate website banner